-Each DOS PKI CA must adequately protect any repository information not intended for public dissemination or modification; and must not make Subscriber certificates automatically available on any public facing repository.
+Each DOS OPKI CA must adequately protect any repository information not intended for public dissemination or modification; and must not make Subscriber certificates automatically available on any public facing repository.

-The appropriate CPS must detail the information in the repository that must be exempt from automatic availability, and to whom and the conditions under which the DOS PKI MA may make restricted information available via direct and/or remote access.
+The appropriate CPS must detail the information in the repository that is exempt from automatic availability, and to whom and the conditions under which the DOS PKI OA may make restricted information available via direct and/or remote access.